BJP's Jhalmuri Symbolizes Bengal Victory

 Modi’s viral snack stop has become campaign shorthand for the BJP’s Bengal win, and the party is using it to seal a local claim to power.

 The power move is not the snack itself.
-It is the BJP’s decision to turn Narendra Modi’s Jhargram jhalmuri stop into a swearing-in symbol, with NDTV reporting that jhalmuri is being folded into celebrations for the party’s May 9 oath ceremony at Kolkata’s Brigade Parade Ground, after Modi’s viral “grassroots” message and his line that he ate the snack while Trinamool felt the “jhal” or sting (
+It is the BJP’s decision to turn Narendra Modi’s Jhargram jhalmuri stop into a swearing-in symbol, with NDTV reporting that jhalmuri is being folded into celebrations for the party’s May 9 oath ceremony at Kolkata’s Brigade Parade Ground, after Modi’s viral “grassroots” message and his line that he ate the snack while Trinamool felt the “jhal” or sting (NDTV;

 NDTV).
 That is the BJP’s message in one image: the party that used to be an outsider in Bengal is now trying to present itself as fluent in the state’s street culture.